 4. Recruit locally

-If you are serious about your development abroad, at some stage you will need to recruit local staff.
+If you are serious about your development abroad, you will need to recruit local staff at some stage.
 This approach has many advantages.

 Advantages of recruiting local staff:

-- In countries where wages, employers’ social charges or fiscal contributions are lower, this can represent a significant reduction in costs.
+In countries where wages are lower, employers’ social charges or fiscal contributions are equally lower which can represent a significant reduction in costs.

 Did you know?According to a report by the PPI (Progressive Policy Institute) published in 2019, India will outstrip the United States in terms of the number of jobs directly linked to the mobile applications economy from 2024 onwards.